 Predominantly Hyperactive-Impulsive Type

-Children with this type exhibit primarily hyperactive and impulsive behavior such as fidgeting, interrupting, and an inability to wait their turns.
-Although inattention is less of a concern with this type of ADHD, predominantly hyperactive-impulsive patients may still have some problems focusing on tasks.
+People with this type exhibit primarily hyperactive and impulsive behavior such as fidgeting, interrupting, and an inability to wait their turn.
+Although inattention is less of a concern with this type of ADHD, people with predominantly hyperactive-impulsive ADHD may still find it difficult to focus on tasks.

 Combined Hyperactive-Impulsive and Inattentive Type

 This is the most common type of ADHD.
-Children with this combined form of ADHD display a significant number of symptoms connected to all three behavioral categories—an inability to pay attention, a tendency towards impulsiveness, and above-normal levels of activity and energy.
+People with this combined form of ADHD display a significant number of symptoms connected to all three behavioral categories.
+This includes an inability to pay attention, a tendency towards impulsiveness, and above-normal levels of activity and energy.